-The hospice is losing £2,300 a day due to the Covid-19 crisis, and in March we launched an urgent appeal
+The hospice is losing £2,300 a day due to the Covid-19 crisis, and in March we launched an urgent appeal for funds.

 Sam Nixon of Pop Idol, Celebrity MasterChef and CBBC’s Junior Bake Off fame, has remained true to his Barnsley roots and is supporting the launch of the Bake Off for the third time.

 He recorded a special message to his social media followers to encourage them to take part.
 He said: “Please get involved if you can and raise some much-needed funds for Barnsley Hospice.”